eco fabrics, fair wages, clean dyes

 We've worked with multiple micro factories over the years.
-A few of our sewers are part time payroll employees, but most are contracted and earn a living wage to make our products locally.
-Head of one of our ethical manufacturing factory sew teams is Laura Treas, owner of Fashion Tech KC, whose hands have carefully cut and sewn our products for almost seven years. #Whomadeyourclothes?
+We know all of our production team members well, and they're each contracted and earn a living wage to make our products locally.
+Featured in this clip is the head of one of our partnered ethical small batch micro factories sew teams, Laura Treas, owner of Fashion Tech KC, whose hands have carefully cut and sewn our products since 2016. #Whomadeyourclothes?

 fair wages for the people